MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Remove-Item.md

 [about_Providers](../Microsoft.PowerShell.Core/About/about_Providers.md).

 When you try to delete a folder that contains items without using the **Recurse** parameter, the cmdlet prompts for confirmation.
-Using `-Confirm:$false` does not suppress the prompt.
+Using `-Confirm:$false` doesn't suppress the prompt.
 This is by design.

 ## RELATED LINKS